 If you are that less competitive applicant, there are a few things you can do to save yourself some time and energy.

 1. Don’t apply to really competitive schools.
 Your chances of getting accepted may be so low that submitting your application is like throwing money in a slot machine.

 2. Find nurse anesthesia schools that are less competitive and apply to them.

-3. Call the programs before you apply and ask them if you should!
-They know best what type of applicants they usually get and how you measure up to their current students.
+3. Call the programs before you apply and how you measure up to their current students.

 4. Know that nurse anesthesia school range from a 3/1 ratio to a 10/1 ratio (applicants/spots), so getting rejected from a few of the most competitive schools isn’t anything to lose hope over.
 The more strategic you are, the fewer programs you’ll need to apply to.